 YouTube is without a doubt the largest and most used video-sharing platform that has ever existed – hands down.
 Whether it be funny videos, animal videos, short films, or movie reviews, the bottom line is that users can find content from all categories on the platform.
 But how much storage dos YouTube have?

-What may have contributed to YouTube to become a household name can be the fact that it allows every registered user to upload as many videos as they want on the website.
+What may have contributed to YouTube becoming a household name can be the fact that it allows every registered user to upload as many videos as they want on the website.
 Apart from that, there is another useful feature that YouTube offers: it lets users save their videos privately, so no one else can access them.

-This is where another question arises, that whether YouTube can be used as a video storage website since the platform apparently doesn’t provide any statement on how many videos an account can upload in private.
+This is where another question arises, whether YouTube can be used as a video storage website since the platform apparently doesn’t provide any statement on how many videos an account can upload in private.

 If that question has also crossed your mind, you’ve headed to the right article, as today we’re going to be having a deeper look into the amount of storage YouTube provides to every user and whether the platform itself has any limitations when it comes to its available space.